prabhatjha/prabhatjha.github.io/_posts/2021-02-08-why-i-joined-datastax.markdown

 sum game when all players in the community participate in a true OSS spirit.

 **Opportunity**: It’s a known fact that more data is generated each year but the majority of these data remain siloed.
 It’s operationally challenging to bring different sources into one place in near real time.
-Enterprises who are good at this have significant advantage over their competitors but they do so at a heavy cost.
+Enterprises which are good at this have significant advantage over their competitors but they do so at a heavy cost.
 It’s exciting to have a chance to work on a project that helps enterprises solve this problem efficiently.
 Imagine a product offering where developers and enterprises can use  and operate streaming as easily as they currently use a database as a service.